LocationEast gate of Royal Kiln Factory, Junction of Shengli Road and Zhonghua North Road, Zhushan District, Jingdezhen, Jiangxi, China

 Design teamChangchen You, Mo Han, Fan He, Ling Liu, Zhigang Wu, Shun Zhang, Shuhei Nakamura, Shengchen Yang, Yang Du, Yida Chen, Chenglong He, Xinyue Ding

-Structural ConsultantArchitectural Design and Research Institute of Tsinghua University
+Structural ConsultantArchitectural Design & Research Institute of Tsinghua University

-MEP ConsultantArchitectural Design and Research Institute of Tsinghua University
+MEP ConsultantArchitectural Design & Research Institute of Tsinghua University

-Green Building ConsultantArchitectural Design and Research Institute of Tsinghua University
+Green Building ConsultantArchitectural Design & Research Institute of Tsinghua University

 Landscape DesignStudio Zhu-Pei, Architectural Design and Research Institute of Tsinghua University